jbarros35/auth0-java/servlet-with-auth0/README.md

-## Providing Authentication using Auth0 to Servlets
+## Using Auth0 with Servlets Example

 ### Prerequisites

-In order to follow this tutorial you will need to have Maven installed.
+In order to run this example you will need to have Maven installed.
 You can install Maven with [brew](http://brew.sh/):

 ```sh
 brew install maven